SanghyunKim1/MLB_Team_RunsScored_Prediction/README.md

 - **RS** Skewness: 0.35264844525853095
 - **RS** Kurtosis: 0.061150254394042314

 According to the histogram and probability plot above, **RS** seems to follow a normal distribution.
 The skewness of 0.35 and kurtosis of 0.06 also indicate that team **RS** data is normallly distributed.
-The boxplots above also shows that team **RS** has been normally distributed over the last 10 seasons with few outliers.
+The boxplots above also show that team **RS** has been normally distributed over the last 10 seasons with few outliers.

 ***4-2.
 Correlation EDA***